pavbjj/big-ip-xc/README.md

 # big-ip-xc
-migration of big-ip to XC
+## Code to migrate the Big-IP to XC